Nojus15/Blockchain/README.md

 Users balances are updated to the file after the mining is complete.
 Blocks are appended to the "blocks.txt" file after every block to save some RAM.

+On average block should be generated each second, but the acuracy depends on how many blocks are being mined.
+The more blocks, the more acurate average block mining time is.

+Adding more threads to mining process will not increase the speed on blocks mined, instead it will increase the difficulty based on blocks mining time.

 ### Block mining

 Each mined block is printed to the terminal.